Braves vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Bryce Elder (7-2) will make his 19th start of the season.
+- The Braves will send Charlie Morton (10-6) to the mound for his 19th start this season.

-- In 18 starts this season, he's earned a quality start in 11 of them.

-- Elder has started 18 games this season, and he's lasted five or more innings 17 times.
-He averages 5.9 innings per appearance.
+- Morton has six starts in a row of five innings or more.

-- In 18 appearances this season, he has finished five without allowing an earned run.
+- He has made 18 appearances and finished four of them without allowing an earned run.

 |Opponent